 Lots of people think they’re headed toward Hawaii’s biggest island when traveling to Honolulu, but this isn’t the case.
 Honolulu is on Oahu, and the biggest island in Hawaii is the Big Island, a fitting nickname for Hawaii Island.

 You’ll need a passport if you are traveling to Hawaii for business or pleasure.
-It does seem like a dream come true when you finally get to plan a Hawaiian vacation, and considering you have to fly in it can seem like you’re headed for an entirely different country.
-We’ve been a U.S. state for almost 60 years, so no passport needed!
+It does seem like a dream come true when you finally get to plan a Hawaiian vacation and considering you have to fly in it can seem like you’re headed for an entirely different country.
+We’ve been a U.S. state for almost 60 years, so no passport is needed!

 Every gorgeous beach is covered in glorious white sand.
 Nope, but you’ll love it just the same.
-While there are plenty of white sand beaches, you’ll also come across lots of red, black and green sand.
-The color of the sand in different locations is affected by lava flow, erosion from volcanic cinder cones and other factors.
+While there are plenty of white sand beaches, you’ll also come across lots of red, black, and green sand.
+The color of the sand in different locations is affected by lava flow, erosion from volcanic cinder cones, and other factors.